GitHubBlog

 • you are testing broker or UTA behavior;

-The desktop build is the shortest path, but source is still the better debugging path while OpenAlice is beta.
+The desktop build is the shortest beta trial, but source is still the better debugging path while OpenAlice desktop packaging is beta.

 Next Steps